Bosc's Panic Grass

 Grass family (Poaceae)

-Description: This native perennial grass is 1–2½' tall and more or less erect.
-The culm is initially unbranched, but becomes branched later in the year.
-The culm is terete and either glabrous or sparsely short-pubescent.
-The blades of the alternate leaves are up to 5" long and 1¼" across; they are medium green, flat, and widely spreading.
-For the typical variety, the blades are hairless on their upper surfaces and hairless to sparsely short-pubescent on their lower surfaces.
+Description: This perennial grass is 1–2½' tall, forming loose tufts of leafy culms that are more or less erect.
+The culms are usually branched, often at mid-length; they are light green, terete, and either glabrous or sparsely short-pubescent.
+Each culm typically has 4-6 alternate leaves.
+The leaf blades are up to 5" long and 1¼" (30 mm.) across; they are medium green, elliptic or narrowly lanceolate, flat, and widely spreading.
+The bases of these blades clasp the culms.
+For the typical variety of this grass, the blades are hairless on their upper surfaces and hairless to sparsely short-pubescent on their lower surfaces.
 For var. molle, the blades are sparsely short-pubescent on their upper surfaces and velvety-pubescent on their lower surfaces.
 The leaf sheaths are hairless to sparsely short-pubescent for the typical variety, while for var. molle they are quite hairy.
 The nodes of both varieties have long white hairs that are downward-pointing (retrorse).
-The ciliate ligules at the junction of the sheaths and blades are about 1 mm. long.
+The ciliate ligules at the junctions of sheaths and blades are up to 1 mm. long.
+The culm (and any lateral branches) terminates in a panicle of spikelets up to 5" long and a little less across (when fully exerted from its sheath).
+The slender branches of the panicle are ascending, slightly wiry, and either glabrous or scabrous.
+The outer branches terminate in solitary spikelets that are 4–4.5 mm. long, about 2 mm. across, ellipsoid-obovoid in shape, and finely pubescent.

-Range & Habitat: The typical variety of Bosc's Panic Grass is occasional in southern Illinois, uncommon in west-central and north-central Illinois, and absent from the NE and east-central sections of the state.
-It is more common than var. molle, which is restricted to southern Illinois.
-Habitats include upland rocky woodlands and savannas, rocky wooded slopes, limestone glades, and thinly wooded bluffs.
+Range & Habitat: Bosc's Panic Grass is native to Illinois.
+The typical variety of this grass is occasional in southern Illinois, uncommon in west-central and north-central Illinois, and absent from the NE and east-central sections of the state (see Distribution Map).
+In contrast, var. molle has been found only in southern Illinois.
+Habitats include upland rocky woodlands, savannas, rocky wooded slopes, slopes of wooded ravines, banks of streams in rocky canyons, limestone glades, and thinly wooded bluffs.
 This grass can be found where either sandstone or limestone lies close to the ground surface.
 In wooded areas, it benefits from occasional wildfires.

 Comments: This species has one of the widest leaf blades of any panic grass in Illinois (exceeding 1" across).
 As a result, it has a very distinctive appearance.
-Another species with wide leaf blades is Dichanthelium latifolium (Broad-Leaved Panic Grass); it has a similar appearance and prefers similar habitats.
-While Bosc's Panic Grass has nodes with long downward-pointing hairs, the nodes of Broad-Leaved Panic Grass are hairless or nearly so.
+Another species with wide leaf blades is Dichanthelium latifolium (Broad-leaved Panic Grass); it has a similar appearance and prefers similar habitats.
+While Bosc's Panic Grass has nodes with long downward-pointing hairs, the nodes of Broad-leaved Panic Grass are hairless or nearly so.
 The downy variety of Bosc's Panic Grass, Dichanthelium boscii molle, is similar in appearance to Dichanthelium ravenelii (Ravenel's Panic Grass), as they both have nodes with downward-pointing hairs, hairy sheaths, and leaf blades with velvety undersides.
 However, the leaf blades of Ravenel's Panic Grass are more narrow (¾" across or less).
 An older scientific name of Bosc's Panic Grass is Panicum boscii.
-Another common name for this species is Large-Fruited Panic Grass.
+Another common name for this species is Large-fruited Panic Grass.

 Return